aws-samples/containerized-game-servers/README.md

 # Containerized game servers
  This repo provides examples for running containerized game-servers on EKS.

-[!CAUTION]
+> [!CAUTION]
-This project is in maintenance mode due to the decomission of Code Commit.
-Each of the patterns described in the examples will be migrated to individual repositories with refactored versions of the code.
+> This project is in maintenance mode due to the decomission of AWS CodeCommit.
+The patterns described in these examples will migrate to individual repositories that include a refactored version of the code based on GitHub.

  #### [supertuxkart](./supertuxkart) demonstrates dedicated UDP game server that implements the agones SDK
  #### [udp-nlb-sample](./udp-nlb-sample) demonstrate k8s deployment of UDP game servers backed by NLB